Getting Started with Angular and Electron

 npm run electron

-Note: For your convenience, we have prepared an Angular sample with electron framework.
+Note: For further reference, we have prepared an Angular sample with the Electron framework.